-- This medicine may sometimes cause very bad breathing problems.
+- This medicine may sometimes cause severe breathing problems.
 This may be life-threatening.
-When this happens with a puffer (inhaler) or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Vospire ER (albuterol extended-release tablets).
+When this happens with an inhaler or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Vospire ER (albuterol extended-release tablets).
 If you have trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.